zxqx/jquery-dreamstream/README.md

 git clone git@github.com:zakangelle/jquery-dreamstream.git
 ```

-jQuery Dream Stream can be used as a CommonJS module:
+Can be used as a CommonJS module:

 ```js
 require('jquery-dreamstream');
 ```

-or loaded in by just using a script tag:
+or loaded in by using a script tag:

 ```html
 <script src="jquery-dreamstream/jquery-dreamstream.js"></script>